eslint/eslint/docs/src/user-guide/getting-started.md

 ---

 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
-In many ways, it is similar to JSLint and JSHint with a few exceptions:

-* ESLint uses [Espree](https://github.com/eslint/espree) for JavaScript parsing.
-* ESLint uses an AST to evaluate patterns in code.
-* ESLint is completely pluggable, every single rule is a plugin and you can add more at runtime.
+ESLint is completely pluggable.
+Every single rule is a plugin and you can add more at runtime.
+You can also add community plugins, configurations, and parsers to extend the functionality of ESLint.

-## Installation and Usage
+## Prerequisites

-Prerequisites: [Node.js](https://nodejs.org/en/) (`^12.22.0`, `^14.17.0`, or `>=16.0.0`) built with SSL support.
+To use ESLint, you must have [Node.js](https://nodejs.org/en/) (`^12.22.0`, `^14.17.0`, or `>=16.0.0`) installed and built with SSL support.
 (If you are using an official Node.js distribution, SSL is always built in.)

+## Quick start

 You can install and configure ESLint using this command: